skip to content

 As a recreational fisher on a fishing tour or restricted fishing tour the same rules, including bag and size limits, apply to you as other recreational fishers (except in the West Coast Bioregion, where there are different boat possession rules for dhufish on charter boats).

-While recreational fishing rules apply to the individual clients on aquatic tours, there are also boundary and operational rules that apply to the tour operators.
-These rules vary, depending on the type of aquatic tour licence an operator holds.
+While recreational fishing rules apply to the individual clients on fishing tours, there are also boundary and operational rules that apply to the tour operators.
+These rules vary, depending on the type of fishing tour licence an operator holds.
 It is important licensed operators have a clear understanding of these requirements.

 As part of their licence obligations, charter fishing operators provide us with monthly logbook records of all the fish their clients catch.